Books for each Month

 Jan.
 14, 1929 Dashrath Manjhi born.
 Read the true story about a man who spent 22 years chiseling a path through a 300-foot mountain so kids in his poor village could get to school on the other side and the sick could get to a doctor.
 MANJHI MOVES A MOUNTAIN is a South Asia Book Award winner, Anne Izzard Storytellers Choice winner, Sakura Medal finalist, Junior Library Guild pick, Silver Eureka winner, Picture This and Greenwich Reads Together pick.
 Illustrated by Danny Popovici.
 (Creston Books/Lerner Books) The project is Move Your Own Mountain.
 Kids from all over are sharing how they are moving mountains by doing kind things for others.
 The book is available in Braille from the National Braille Press and in many other languages around the world through Room to Read.

 January 15, 1929, Dr. Martin Luther King, Jr. born in Atlanta, Georgia.
 MARTIN & ANNE, THE KINDRED SPIRITS OF DR. MARTIN LUTHER KING, JR. AND ANNE FRANK tells the parallel stories of these two great spirits, both born in 1929, who met hate with love and left us with words that inspire us today.
 A Notable Book for a Global Society (Creston Books/Lerner Books).
 Illustrated by Yevgenia Nayberg.
 Creston Books/Lerner Books.
-The book is also available in Chinese and in Braille from the National Braille Press and on the 2022 Louisiana Young Readers Choice Award list.
+The book is also available in Chinese and in Braille from the National Braille Press and on the 2022 Louisiana Young Readers Choice Award list and has been featured on the Hamilton Reads program of the Gilder Lehrman Institute of American History.

 Jan 18 Martin Luther King Jr. Day